Skip to content

 TAA (Temporal AA)

-TAA (Temporal Antialiasing) is a time-based technique that blends previous frames with the current frame to eliminate jagged edges.
-It offers the highest quality among current antialiasing techniques, producing smooth, cinematic images.
+TAA (Temporal Antialiasing) is a time-based technique that blends information from previous frames with the current frame to eliminate jagged edges.
+It provides the highest quality among current antialiasing techniques, producing smooth, cinematic images.

 1. How it Works

-It accumulates and averages multiple frames rendered while slightly jittering the camera.
-This allows it to obtain resolution information more precise than a single pixel.
+TAA works by slightly jittering the camera every frame and then accumulating and averaging multiple rendered frames.
+This process allows the engine to obtain resolution information more precise than a single pixel.

-- Pros: Provides near-perfect antialiasing quality in static scenes.
+• Pros: Provides near-perfect antialiasing quality in static or slow-moving scenes.

-- Cons: Ghosting artifacts may occur on fast-moving objects.
+• Cons: Ghosting artifacts (trails) may occur on fast-moving objects.

 2. Usage